syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-With-Content-Controls.md

 {% endhighlight %}
 {% endtabs %}

-## Edit Content Control Text
+## Edit Content Control

-You can edit the content control text by iterating the child items of inline content control.
+You can edit the inline content control text by iterating the child items of inline content control.
 The following code example shows how to edit content control text in the Word document.

 {% tabs %}
 {% highlight c# %}